OParker5/38_Design_Challenge/README.md

   - [Stamp Coupling](#stamp-coupling)
 - [Main Class](#main-class)

-## Overview
+## Overview **Gaming: A Character base class with Warrior and Mage subclass, an Attackable interface.**

-Gaming: A Character base class with Warrior and Mage subclass, an Attackable interface.
+This project demonstrates the key of OOP concepts including inheritance, polymorphism, method overloading, method overriding, interfaces, and coupling.
+The system allows characters to attack the enemics and calculate the damage to display the results in dynamically.

 ## Classes